 As the Department of Electrical and Computer Engineering we focus primarily on development, management, and research positions in Electrical and Computer Engineering.
 However, we also maintain close contact with related programs, departments, and institutes on campus, including the Johns Hopkins School of Medicine.

-In addition, we cooperate with the Johns Hopkins Career Center for campus-wide job postings, resume drops, as well as in arranging campus visits.
+In addition, we cooperate with the Johns Hopkins Life Design Lab for campus-wide job postings, resume drops, as well as in arranging campus visits.
 We also work closely with the Johns Hopkins APL (Applied Physics Laboratory) who are dedicated to solving complex problems that present critical challenges in society.

 We also seek to provide you with career advice in various forms.
-You should obviously use the resources provided by the Career Center, but if you want more focused advice—specifically for computer science—we’re here for you as well.
+You should obviously use the resources provided by the Life Design Lab, but if you want more focused advice—specifically for computer science—we’re here for you as well.

 Visit our Jobs and Internships page for a list of recent positions in electrical and computer engineering.